 Ok, we all know that we can never be in complete control over our surroundings, being thoughtful and vigilant while biking is the best method to chip in our fair contribution and ensure that you don’t end up being a part of or a cause of an accident.
 While a big part of this is following the rules of the road, using proper hand signals is a major principle as well.

-There are other “rules of the road” which are cycling-specific, like using hand signals.
+There are other “rules of the road” which are cycling-specific, like using hand signals, hand symbols and hand gesture.
 The truth is: if you ride a bike, you are most likely going to face a crash.
 Probably more than just once.
 Don’t get scared!
 Most of the times, it’s not that bad; some bad wrecks could happen, but most people love biking so much that they get right back on as soon as they are able to.
 Isn’t it?

 Bike Hand Signal Techniques to Keep in Mind